vas-dav/vas-dav/README.md

 ### :space_invader: Howdy!
 I am...

-- Third year IT-student majoring in Embedded Systems & working in [@Ericsson](https://www.ericsson.com/en)
+- Software Developer with a vast interest in [Recreational Programming](https://medium.com/@zarkzork/recreational-programming-279e330c6f9a)
-- Ask me about studying IT in Finland and my own projects!
-I am always open to people and like learning new things!
+- Mostly working with imperative languages, yet comformtable with basically anything
-- How to reach me: vasily.davydov@metropolia.fi
+- Proud owner of my own small private cloud with more trhan 40 services running in it